polistern/pboted_docs/docs/docs/bote/v5/packet_types.md

 ## 2. Communication Packets

 `Communication packets` are used for sending data between I2P-Bote nodes.

 They can contain a `Data Packet`, see 3.1.

-All `Communication Packets` start with a four-byte `Prefix`, followed by one byte for the `Packet type`, one byte for the `Packet version`, and a 32-byte `Correlation ID`.
+All `Communication Packets` start with:

+- four-byte `Prefix`;
+- one byte for the `Packet type`;
+- one byte for the `Packet version`;
+- 32-byte `Correlation ID`.

 ### 2.1 Relay Request

 A Packet that tells the receiver to communicate with a peer, or peers, on behalf of the sender.

 It contains an `I2P destination`, a delay time, and a `Communication Packet`.

 | Field   | Data Type  | Description                                  |
 |---------|------------|----------------------------------------------|